9 CRR-NY 377.1NY-CRR

 (j) The towing of persons on waterskis or aquaplanes; the use of a surfboard, paddleboard, windsurfing board or sailboard.

 A surfboard must have securely fastened to it a tether not exceeding eight feet in length, the free end of which must be securely bound to either the ankle or waist of the surfer.
-A personal flotation device must be worn at all time when using a paddleboard, windsurfing board or sailboard, or as required by law when operating a boat or watercraft used as a means of transportation on water.
+A personal flotation device must be worn at all times when using a paddleboard, windsurfing board or sailboard, or as required by law when operating a boat or watercraft.

 (k) The use or operation of a snowmobile as defined in subdivision 3 of section 21.05 of the Parks, Recreation and Historic Preservation Law.